Empower and embolden your students to be their whole selves and flourish.

 Whether you’re specifically teaching heritage or native speaker courses, or have Spanish-speaking students embedded in your L2 classes, it’s critical to understand each student’s individual needs and to celebrate what they bring to the class.
 Embracing each student's heritage and community, as well as recognizing the uniqueness of their linguistic ability and background, makes your classroom a safer, richer, and more productive space.
 When students feel safe, they will share more with each other and take more risks, and both of these practices improve learning.

-As a teacher of a native or heritage Spanish-speaker course myself, advocating for my students and empowering them to take advantage of their diverse cultural and linguistic backgrounds is always my top priority.
+As a teacher myself of a course for Spanish heritage and native speakers, advocating for my students and empowering them to take advantage of their diverse cultural and linguistic backgrounds is always my top priority.
 One of the most significant ways I advocated for my students was establishing a chapter of the Sociedad Honoraria Hispánica on my campus to spotlight the accomplishments of students enrolled in Spanish courses.

 I took it a step further when I realized that the membership criteria included a certain number of years of Spanish classes, which would have prevented many of my native and heritage speaker students from being admitted.
 I worked with the team at my school to amend the criteria so that all students could be properly recognized.